shaoanlu/blog/_posts/2017-11-02-Vehicle-Detection.md

 **SSD** is a single stage object detection algorithm that has VGG-16 as its backbone architecture.
 The model predicts several bounding boxes and classes on each anchor point within one forward pass.
 In our experiments, we used a SSD model pre-trained on VOC2007 dataset.

 **Mask-RCNN** is another powerful object detection algorithm.
 Unlike SSD, it is a two-stage method, requiring a region-proposal operation followed by a per-proposal classification operation.
 In addition, Mask-RCNN also generates segmentation mask for each detected object.
-In general, a two stage model is more accurate (has higher mAP) but is slower than single stage model, like SSD, as a trade-off ([source](https://arxiv.org/abs/1611.10012)).
+In general, two stage model are more accurate (have higher mAP) but are slower than single stage models like SSD as a trade-off ([source](https://arxiv.org/abs/1611.10012)).
 In our experiment, we used implementation from [matterport](https://github.com/matterport/Mask_RCNN), which has ResNet101 as backbone architecture and pre-trained weights on COCO dataset.

 Furthermore, we also explored:
   1. The importance of the training dataset.